mengirena/SneakerSalesBranding/README.md

 ### Custom property

 The custom property is inherited so we should provide the value at the class or before.

+### How to make text wrap around a defined shape

+`shape-outside` property can achieve that.
+The shape can be the box sizing value, basic shapes like circle, ellipse, polygon, path or image.